When Simultaneous Localization and Mapping Meets Wireless Communications: A Survey: Foundations of SLAM in Networked Autonomous Systems

 \textit{5.
 Coordination Layer:} The coordination layer sustains coherence within a networked autonomous system by ensuring that perception, estimation, and control remain aligned through continuous communication across multiple vehicles/robotic platforms \cite{Franceschetti2023}.
-It governs how information, intent, and spatial knowledge are exchanged so that all subsystems share a consistent understanding of their operational environment.
-In practice, this coordination relies on low-latency and high-reliability communication frameworks that enable multi-agent estimation and control processes to remain synchronized even under dynamic conditions, as demonstrated in emerging 5G-enabled localization and cooperative perception systems \cite{Urmson2022_CooperativePerception_Survey, Zhou2024_5G_CooperativeAV_Localization}.
-Through these mechanisms, local estimates converge to global objectives, supporting joint mapping, adaptive planning, and distributed reasoning \cite{Saboia2022}.
+It governs how information, intent, and spatial knowledge are exchanged so that all subsystems share a consistent understanding of their operational environment. {Key functions may include distributed state estimation and networked control under communication constraints, which can be enabled through techniques such as cooperative perception and localization, and event-triggered communication strategies.} In practice, this coordination relies on low-latency and high-reliability communication frameworks that enable multi-agent estimation and control processes to remain synchronized even under dynamic conditions, as demonstrated in emerging 5G-enabled localization and cooperative perception systems \cite{Urmson2022_CooperativePerception_Survey, Zhou2024_5G_CooperativeAV_Localization}. {From an information-theoretic perspective, the coordination layer is linked to the relationship between communication rate and system stability, where sufficient information flow needs to be maintained to counteract unstable modes in the system dynamics, as formalized by the data-rate theorem in networked control systems \cite{Franceschetti2023}.} Through these mechanisms, local estimates and {control actions} converge to global objectives, supporting joint mapping, adaptive planning, and distributed reasoning \cite{Saboia2022}.
 The Coordination Layer thus closes the network-level feedback loop, embedding communication as a structural component of autonomy and binding perception, decision, and action into a single coherent process.